Functional clustering methods for binary longitudinal data with temporal heterogeneity: A Simulation Study

 \subsection{Simulation Setting}

-Throughout the simulation, we consider three subpopulation clusters of varying coefficients, and the total number $N$ of subjects and the number of subjects in each cluster will be specified later based on simulation setups.
-The number $n_{i}$ of observations for each subject $i$ is randomly generated from $\mathrm{Poisson}(10)+1$.
+Throughout the simulation, we mainly consider three groups of varying coefficients, and the total number $N$ of subjects and the number of subjects in each cluster will be specified later based on simulation setups.
 The values of an underlying effect modifier~$t$, $\{t_{ij}:i=1,\dots,N, j=1,\dots,n_{i}\}$, are randomly generated from a uniform distribution between 0 and 1, and the values of known covariates for subject~$i$, i.e., $\W_{i}$, $\X_{i}$, and $\Z_{i}$, are independently generated from a standard normal distribution, except that the first column of both $\W_{i}$ and $\Z_{i}$ is set to a column vector of 1's.
-Within the range of $t$ between 0 and~1, $\alpha_{kl}(t)$ denotes a varying-coefficient function of the $l$th covariate in cluster $k$.
+Within the range of $t$ between 0 and 1, $\alpha_{kl}(t)$ denotes a varying-coefficient function of the $l$th covariate in cluster $k$.
 The varying coefficients for three clusters are constant, linear, or nonlinear, as described below:

 The true values of the other model parameters are set to $\bbe=(\beta_1,\beta_2)^{\top}=(1,-1)^{\top}$ and